macimax/WIKI_STEPMANIA/Compiling-StepMania.md

 ### build

+Finally, build StepMania.

+You can use the `-j` flag to compile more quickly by using multiple simultaneous build jobs.
+The number of build jobs should not exceed 2x your CPU cores.
+So if you have 4 cores, you can use `-j8`.
+If you have 2 cores, you can use `-j4`.

 ```
-# the number of build jobs should not exceed 2x your CPU cores
-# for example, if you have 4 cores, use -j8
 make -j8
 ```